ScreakyG/camagru/README.md

 At the moment users can :
 - Create a account with mail verification ✅
 - Request password if forgot ✅
+- Edit their username / email in account settings page ✅

 - Takes pictures ❌
 - Edit pictures ❌